OpenAgentsInc/v2/docs/pane-refactor.md

    - Updated import statements:
      - Changed `import { Balance } from '@/components/hud/balance'` to `import { Balance } from '@/panes/user/Balance'`
      - Changed `import { Pane } from '@/components/hud/pane'` to `import { Pane } from '@/panes/Pane'`

+2. Moved `components/hud/balance.tsx` to `panes/user/Balance.tsx`
+   - No changes to import statements were necessary for this file